 - 1.5 This Policy should be read in conjunction with the other policies of the Company to ensure that the Company operates with integrity, and in an ethical and professional manner.
-Such policies, as may be amended from time to time, include: - the Code of Conduct and Ethics including the Whistleblowing Policy issued in 2019, as may be amended from time to time ("Code"); - the Gift, Hospitality and Travel Policy issued on 1 June 2020; and - the Dealing with Third Parties Policy issued on 1 June 2020.
+Such policies, as may be amended from time to time, include: - the Code of Conduct and Ethics ("Code"); - the Gifts, Hospitality and Travel Policy issued on 1 June 2020; - the Dealing with Third Parties Policy issued on 1 June 2020; and - Whistleblowing Policy issued in 2019.